 This interesting quirk, combined with the fact that alexandrite is rarely found in large quantities, makes alexandrite a rare and expensive addition to any jewelry box.
 But with its unique color-changing properties, it is bound to draw more than a few admiring gazes.

 Jadeite is the rarest and purest form of the more common jade.
-Jadeite also possesses a much larger range of colors, including yellow, red, black.
+Jadeite also possesses a much larger range of colors, including yellow, red, and black.
 Green is still the most common shade available, similar to jade, although the green of jadeite is much more vivid.
 Jadeite has played a long and significant role in Chinese history and culture.
 In the ancient empires of the East, it symbolized prestige and status and was valued higher than gold or other precious gems.

 Jadeite gems may be the most pricey on this list, and also the least shiny.
 Jadeite is more of a reserved gemstone.
-From afar, the stones will not appear to be especially glamorous; it is only when one comes closer that their true mysterious beauty becomes apparent.
+From afar, the stones will not appear to be especially glamorous; it is only when one comes closer than their true mysterious beauty becomes apparent.
 A mesmerizing and fascinating alternative to the cold, vapid sparkle of diamonds.

 The soft, lavender hue of an amethyst crystal has been admired since the dawn times.
 Amethyst is the purple variety of quartz crystals that can be found throughout the world.
 It has been mined and worn in jewelry since the beginning of time.
 The ancient Greeks believed this purple stone would cure drunkenness, and often had it carved into mugs or just worn on their body.
 It is from this belief that amethyst gets its name.

 Whilst these purple-pink crystals are commonly available and the cheapest by far of all precious and semi-precious stones on this list, they are still beautiful replacements for white diamonds.
-When cut and polished properly, common amethyst attains a lustrous gleam and shine that is matched by few other stones.
+When cut and polished properly, common amethyst attains a lustrous gleam and shine that is matched by a few other stones.
 Combined with its uniquely purple hue, it is not hard to see why amethyst has been coveted by people for so long.